 - Are all of the hosts in the area you observed diseased?
 Why do you think this is?
 What environmental factors could be in play?

 - How did the pathogen get to the host?
 How does that relate to any spatial patterns of disease?

 - Can you identify your plant and its pathogen?
 You may need to do a little research to find out what it is, how it spreads and whether it is sensitive to environmental conditions.
 You may also want to investigate what can weaken or break the disease in this plant host.
 For those of you living in Colorado, if you want help with diagnosing and fighting plant disease in your neighborhood, here are instructions for sending infected plant samples to CSU cooperative extension for diagnoses: https://extension.colostate.edu/topic-areas/yard-garden/how-to-submit-samples-to-a-csu-extension-plant-diagnostic-clinic-7/

 Please Remember (Research Rules & Ethics): When examining plant parasites and diseases, be aware that you may become a vector, something that spreads the disease.
 Prevent the transport infections, fungus, etc. from place to place by washing your hands and disinfecting both field tools and shoes that may have come in contact with a plant pathogen.

 What Happened?
 Tell Us About It!
-If you find a pathogen of particular interest or abundance, please take a picture and email it to email@example.com.
-Also, if you have questions about plant pathogens (or human pandemics), please join this week’s lab chat with Dr. Ian Miller at 4:00 pm MST on Wednesday, July 8th!
+If you find a pathogen of particular interest or abundance, please take a picture and send it to us.
+Also, if you have questions about plant pathogens (or human pandemics), watch the recorded lab chat with Dr. Ian Miller.

 So What?
 Next Steps: Keep track of this plant pathogen from year to year.
 How does it change, grow or decrease?
 How is the environment changing?
 What factors seem to be impacting the pathogen over time?
 Can you find this same pathogen in different areas to compare to your original finding?
 Let us know if this turns into a long-term research project!